Dot gov

 • Adults should supervise hand washing for young children.

-Use separate shoes, work gloves, and clothing when working with livestock.
+Use separate shoes, work gloves, and clothing when working with animals or animal products.

 • Keep these items outside of your home, or remove or change immediately when arriving home, to prevent contamination of the home environment.